thoughtbot/bourbon/README.md

 - [Bitters]: Scaffold styles, variables and structure for Bourbon projects
 - [Refills]: Components and patterns built with Bourbon and Neat

-Be sure to also check out [Proteus](https://github.com/thoughtbot/proteus), a collection of useful starter kits to help you prototype faster.
-Each kit comes with Bourbon, Neat and Bitters out-of-the-box.

   [Neat]: https://github.com/thoughtbot/neat
   [Bitters]: https://github.com/thoughtbot/bitters
   [Refills]: https://github.com/thoughtbot/refills